-From FY 2000-01 to FY 2010-11, Medicaid caseloads increased by over 70%.
-Since the peak, caseloads have declined by 11%.
-Medicaid caseloads track more closely to the state's poverty rate than the state's unemployment rate.
+From FY 2001-02 to FY 2010-11, Medicaid caseloads increased by over 55%.
+Since that peak, caseloads declined by 13% until the recent increase in caseloads driven by the pandemic and associated federal prohibition on closing Medicaid cases.
+Medicaid caseloads had tracked more closely to the state's poverty rate than the state's unemployment rate.